shakilgazi/GreenGuard--Cotton-Disease-Identification-using-Transfer-Learning/README.md

-# The disease identifier for cotton using Transfer Learning
+# GreenGuard: Cotton Disease Identification using Transfer Learning

 • Disease Identifier for Cotton: Developed a deep learning model using Transfer Learning technique to identify if a cotton plant has a disease or not.